TheBaldWatcher/NoteBooks/C++/cppcon.md

   * language is just a part of developer's toolbox
   * All problems in computer science can be solved by another level of indirection, except for the problem of too many layers of indirection—— [Butler Lampson](https://en.wikipedia.org/wiki/Butler_Lampson)。https://en.wikipedia.org/wiki/Indirection
   * variant 比union好：express its intent
+  * error code vs exception
+    * error code
+      * a failure is normal and expected
+      * an immediate caller can reasonably be expected to handle the failure
+      * an error happens in one of a set of parallel tasks and we need to know which task failed
 * [Can C++ be 10x Simpler & Safer? ](https://www.youtube.com/watch?v=ELeZAKCN4tY)——cppfront